Raw Information and Resources

 Why do your labels state that the product is for "supplemental or intermittent feeding" only?

-Any food that is not submitted for food trials have to be labeled supplemental or intermittent feeding only.
+Any food that is not submitted for food trials has to be labeled supplemental or intermittent feeding only.
 The Association of American Feed Control Officials (AAFCO) establishes the nutritional standards for complete and balanced pet foods.

-When considering some of the foods that are labeled as "complete and balanced" and comply with AAFCO nutrient requirements, we may agree, to disagree on these guidelines and choose not to submit our foods for food trials.
+When considering some of the foods that are labeled as "complete and balanced" and comply with AAFCO nutrient requirements, we may agree to disagree on these guidelines and choose not to submit our foods for food trials.

 https://healthypets.mercola.com/sites/healthypets/archive/2019/06/03/dog-disease-fighting-foods.aspx?utm_source=petsnl&utm_medium=email&utm_content=art1&utm_campaign=20190603Z1&et_cid=DM292284&et_rid=630471095